luna/luna-book/calling-c-functions.md

 ### Calling the FunPtr

 Now that we've obtained the function pointer, it's time to call the function.
 This is what the `call` method of `FunPtr` does.
 It takes two arguments – a representation for the output type and a list of objects of type `CArg`, representing the function arguments.
 Note that not every type can be represented as a C argument.
-The types that can (numeric types, pointers and a few more) are converted using their `toCArg` method.
+The types that can be represented (numeric types, pointers and a few more) are converted using their `toCArg` method.
 So, back to our example.
 The `awesomeFunction` expects and `int` and returns an `int`.
 Note that Luna's `Int`s are different from C's, so the latter are represented by the class `CInt`.
 This is what our function call looks like:

 ```